 Based on historical FARS data, the number of drivers fatally injured in crashes under the age of 21 has generally trended downwards in the past five years.
-A five-year trend line was selected as the most practical justification for selecting the 2021 target based on trends and current countermeasure programs implemented to address young driver fatalities.
-To achieve the 2021 target, it is necessary to reduce young driver fatalities by 2 percent from 87 (2014 to 2018 average) to 84 in 2021.
+However, 2020 data indicate that this downward trend may be changing.
+A five-year trend line was selected as the most practical justification for selecting the 2022 target based on trends and current countermeasure programs implemented to address young driver fatalities.
+To achieve the 2022 target, it is necessary to reduce young driver fatalities by 2 percent from 87 (2015 to 2019 average) to 84 in 2022.

-2019 data is preliminary State data; it was not considered in target-setting by the LHSC.
+2020 data is preliminary State data; it was not considered in target-setting by the LHSC.